rhjensen79/robert-jensen.dk/content/posts/2022-remote-access-tce/index.md

 Don't close the website, since we will use it later.
 ![Inaktive Tunnel](images/inaktive_tunnel.png)

-I you go the the DNS settings for your domain, you will see a new CNAME entry has been created, with the nginx.tanzu.dk domain name, pointing to a strange url.
+Open DNS settings for your domain, and see a new CNAME entry has been created, with the nginx.tanzu.dk domain name, pointing to a strange url.

 This is CloudFlare pointing your new record, to the newly created tunnel id.
 ![DNS CNAME](images/dns_cname.png)

 ## Create container

 Since i'm using an Arm Based M1, I cannot use the officiel Docker image on [Docker Hub](https://hub.docker.com/r/cloudflare/cloudflared).

 So I have created my own build, that works on both ARM and x86.
 If you are not running ARM, then feel free, to use the official one from Docker Hub.